-Flint Health Director To Stand Trial For Involuntary Manslaughter
+Michigan Health Director To Stand Trial For Involuntary Manslaughter In Flint Deaths

 District Judge David Goggins Monday decided the state has enough evidence to warrant bounding director Nick Lyon over for trial.
 The charges stem from the deaths of two men from Legionnaires Disease in 2015.